-With state of the art technological advancement, an excellent infrastructure, ease of setting up and running a business, easy availability of human and capital resources and numerous opportunities to be a part of new innovations altogether make Texas an ideal business ground for new startups.
+State-of-the-art technological advancement, excellent infrastructure, ease of setting up and running a business, availability of human and capital resources, and numerous opportunities to be a part of innovations make Texas an ideal business ground for new startups.

-So, if you are looking to start a business anywhere in Texas, and looking for answers to queries like:
+So, you might be looking for the comprehensive steps for starting a small business in Texas.
+This means looking for answers to questions like:

 - How to start a business in Texas step by step

 - How to start a home business in Texas

 - Registering or filing a small business name in Texas